DH

 This tutorial builds upon the Creating a Full Stack Application with Django, FastAPI, and Next.js guide.
-We'll integrate Next-Auth (Auth.js) authentication into our existing full-stack application.
+We'll add authentication by integrating Next-Auth (Auth.js v5 beta) into our existing full-stack application — wiring a Credentials provider in Next.js to a custom JWT login endpoint on the Django/FastAPI backend.

 1. Initial Setup